pulumi/terraform-provider-mongodbatlas/website/docs/d/custom_db_role.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - Unique identifier used for terraform for internal manages and can be used to import.
+* `id` - Unique identifier used for this provider for internal manages and can be used to import.

 ### Actions
 Each object in the actions array represents an individual privilege action granted by the role.
 It is an required field.